 Sept.
 11, 2012

-By Kim Ling Associate Director, Ole Miss Athletics Media Relations
+Associate Director, Ole Miss Athletics Media Relations

 Coming from different parts of the United States two years ago, they roomed together as freshmen on the Ole Miss rifle team.
 Now, juniors Melissa Quartarone and Rena Goodwin are both captains hoping to lead the Rebels to the NCAA Championships in 2013.

 For Quartarone, a native of Georgia, it was a fun game in the back yard that led her down this road.

 “We got a BB gun in the sixth grade for Christmas.
 I took it out in the backyard the morning after I got it, and we set up a can on a wheelbarrow.
 I shot at it three times and everybody thought I missed the target.
 But when we got to it, there were three holes in the center of the can.
 I knew from then on, I could be good at it,” Quartarone said.

 Quartarone earned Georgia All-State honors in 2008 and 2010 for Parkview High School in Stone Mountain.

 Goodwin’s path to Ole Miss began a little different.
 The Massachusetts native tagged along with her brother, who at the time was a participant in rifle.
 Goodwin admits to being hooked right away.